 - Disputes.
 English law and the English courts will be largely unaffected by Brexit.
 However, enforcing an English judgment in a member state could be more difficult after Brexit and a conservative approach might involve taking local law advice on the ability to enforce a judgment against the counterparty after Brexit or opting for arbitration.

-If you have any additional queries on how your contracts might be affected by Brexit, Philip and Jon can be contacted on 01423 560630.
+If you have any additional queries on how your contracts might be affected by Brexit, Philip can be contacted on 01423 560630.